mainmatter/mainmatter.com/_appearances/2021-09-30-emberfest-2021/appearances/universal-design-systems-the-ember-way.md

 ---

 With Ember being HTML-First, doors open to new possibilities.
-Chris Manson explores the opportunity of building a #designsystem with Ember that can also be consumed by apps that are not using JavaScript in his talk.
+Chris Manson explores the opportunity of building a design system with Ember that can also be consumed by apps that are not using JavaScript in his talk.